Employee Privacy Notice

 Your personal data will be held for as long as necessary for the purpose it was collected for.

-All job applications and CVs are retained for 6 months after you apply or following your interview.
-As a former employee or contractor for HQIP.
-We hold your employment termination record and contract for 6 years after the end of your employment with us.
+Any unsuccessful job applications and CVs are retained for 1 year after you apply or following your interview.
+Any successful employee applications and CVs are retained for 6 years from the date of leaving.
+If you are a former employee or contractor for HQIP, we hold your employment termination record and contract for 6 years after the end of your employment with us.
 Information in relation to your learning and development is retained for 6 years after your employment.
 Your personnel file is retained for 6 years after the end of your employment.

 For other personal information we will retain it for no longer than is necessary, and in accordance with our records management policy.
 Copies of this are available on request.